sid-agrawal/CellulOS-Docs/docs/source/design/design_quirks.md

 This captures some quirks of the design that my be unintuitive.

+## Root TasK PD

+In the model, the root task is a PD like any other, although it has access to all resources in the system.
+In practice, the root task itself provides most of the mechanisms used to track model state, so it cannot be treated as a "normal PD" in implementation.
+It is bootstrapped by the kernel, and starts up with an untracked address space, execution context, mapped memory, and other resources.

+When the GPI server initializes, it "forges" a tracked PD for the root task.
+This PD resource is not intended to be used with most functions in the PD API, except it does have a [hold registry](target_hold_registry) which can track the root task's held resources through `pd_add_resource` and `pd_remove_resource`.

+The GPI server also forges the root task's address space.
+By the time the GPI server initializes, the address space is already populated with some virtual memory regions.
+The server walks the reservations and forges VMR / MO resources for the existing layout.
+Then, the root task's forged ADS can be used normally in the ADS component to attach / remove MOs.
+This is useful if a client sends an MO capability to the root task, then the root task may easily attach it to its own address space.

 (target_design_ads_capability)=
 ## ADS Capability
 The ADS capability, like the PD capability, is not an entity in the model.
 The ADS capability is a resource in implementation only, providing a PD with the ability to perform certain operations on an entire address space.